boomcamp/django-restframework/README.md

 # Step-3 - Permissions

 **Django permissions** = Django comes with a simple permissions system.
-It provides a way to assign permissions to specific users and groups of users.
+It provides a way to assign permissions to specific views, users and groups of users.

 First make sure that your virtual environment is active : `pipenv shell`.